-562.4.
+563.7.
 There are many considerations and conditions specific to the transport mode which should be factored into the models used to calculate segregation distances.
 These include consideration of how the relationship between accumulated transport indices in a location and radiation levels in occupied areas is affected by shielding and distance, and how exposure times for workers and members of the public depend upon the frequency and duration of their travel in conjunction with radioactive material.
 These may be established by programmes of work using questionnaires, surveys and measurements.
 In some circumstances exposure for a short time close to packages, for example during inspection or maintenance work on sea voyages, can be more important than longer exposure times at lower dose rates in more regularly occupied areas.
 An example of the use of a model for determining minimum segregation and spacing distances for passenger and cargo aircraft is given in Appendix III.

-562.5.
+563.8.
 Inevitably such calculations will be based on assumptions which may differ from real parameters in particular circumstances.
 Models should be robust and conservative.
-However, those that use all 'worst case' parameters may result in recommendations leading to unnecessary practical difficulties or financial penalties.
 That the application of the resulting segregation distances leads to acceptably low doses is more important than the basis on which the distances were calculated.
 However, transport patterns are subject to change and doses should be kept under review.

-562.6.
+563.9.
 The virtues of simplicity should not be ignored.
-Clear and simple requirements are more easily, and more likely to be followed, than complex, more rigorous ones.
-The simplified segregation table in the IMDG Code [10] giving practical segregation distances for different vessel types and the translation of the segregation distances of ICAO's Technical Instructions [12] by operators into TI limits per hold are good examples of this.
+Clear and simple requirements are more easily, and more likely, to be followed, than complex, more rigorous ones.
+The simplified segregation table in the IMDG Code [10] giving practical segregation distances for different vessel types and the translation of the segregation distances of the ICAO Technical Instructions [14] by operators into TI limits per hold are good examples of this.

-562.7.
+563.10.
 When calculating segregation distances for storage transit areas, the TI of the packages and the maximum time of occupancy should be considered.
 If there is any doubt regarding the effectiveness of the distance, a check may be made using appropriate instruments for the measurement of radiation levels.

-562.8.
-If different classes of dangerous goods are being transported together, there is a possibility that the contents of leaking packages may affect adjacent cargo, e.g. a leak of corrosive material could reduce the effectiveness of the containment system for a package of radioactive material.
+563.11.
+If different classes of dangerous goods are being transported together, there is a possibility that the contents of leaking packages may affect adjacent cargo, for example a leak of corrosive material could reduce the effectiveness of the containment system for a package of radioactive material.
 Thus, in some cases it has been found necessary to restrict the classes of dangerous goods that may be transported near other classes.
 In some cases it may simply be stated which classes of dangerous goods must be segregated from others.
 In order to provide a complete and easy procedure for understanding the requirements, it has been found that presentation of this information in a concise tabular form is useful.
-As an example of a segregation table, the one included in Part 7 of the IMDG Code [10] is given here as Table II.
+As an example of a segregation table, the one included in Part 7 of the IMDG Code [10] is given here as Table 2.